taylornelms15/Project1-CUDA-Flocking/GRAPHING.md

 ```

 It takes each CSV file, transforms it into a Numpy array, and binds that into a tuple along with the name of the file the data came from.
-For each of those sets
+It then hands each of those sets off to a function that graphs them, and saves out the data (or, optionally, displays it onscreen).

+###